Japanese snapper: Taxonomy

 The Japanese snapper was first formally described as Vegetichthys caeruleus in 1934 by the Japanese zoologist Masao Katayama with the type locality given as Tokyo Fish Market, the type possibly being caught in the vicinity of Hachijō-jima in the Izu Islands.
 The specific name caerulea means "blue", a reference to the dominant colour of this fish.

 Description

 The Japanese snapper has a relatively slender, fusiform body.
-It has large eyes, the are between the eyes is convex.
+It has large eyes, the area between the eyes is convex.
 The jaws are equal in length and are equipped with bands of bristle-like teeth and it has a short snout.
 The pectoral fins are long, extending as far as the anus.
 The caudal fin may be slightly forked or lunate.
 The dorsal fin has 10 spines and 10 soft rays while the anal fin contains 3 spines and 8 soft rays, both of these fins lacking scales.
 The upper body and flanks are blue fading to whitish or silvery on the abdomen while the dorsal and caudal fins are light yellow and the remaining fins may be whitish or translucent.
 This species attains a maximum total length of 50 cm, although 30 cm is more typical.